|

 LR engine.
 The Zenith is turned 90 degrees to the Solex so

-the base adaptor will need to be removed and you will need to fiddle
+the base adapter will need to be removed and you will need to fiddle

 with the linkage.
 You will need to elongate the mounting holes